Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Simulation Results

 \subsubsection{Evaluation of User Localization Performance}

-As shown in Appendix, the CRB for user location is derived based on the estimated $\boldsymbol{\tau}$ and $\boldsymbol{\theta}$.
-Therefore, the user location CRB characterizes the fundamental limit of the ``CPD-based (delay-aided)'' method, whose MSE is clearly lower-bounded by it.
-In Fig. \ref{mse_crb_position}(a), it can be observed that the proposed ``CPD-based (delay-aided)'' method is capable of achieving a millimeter-level localization accuracy when SNR is above $5$ dB.
-In contrast, the MSE of the ``CPD-based'' method that directly estimates the angle-distance pairs from the recovered factor matrix $\hat{\boldsymbol{A}}$ are far from the CRB.
-The primary reason, as discussed before, is that the phase of a near-field spherical wavefront varies slowly with distance, making the coherence of near-field steering vectors less sensitive to the variation of distance.
-As a result, it becomes highly challenging to obtain a high-precision estimate of the distance $\boldsymbol{r}$ simply from the factor matrix $\hat{\boldsymbol{A}}$, which in turn affects the user localization performance.
+{As shown in Fig. \ref{mse_crb_position}, the MSEs of both ``CPD-Joint'' and ``CPD-Delay-Aided'' methods are clearly lower-bounded by their corresponding CRBs. } In Fig. \ref{mse_crb_position}(a), it can be observed that the proposed {``CPD-Delay-Aided''} method is capable of achieving a millimeter-level localization accuracy when SNR is above $10$ dB.
+In contrast, {the ``CPD-Joint'' method exhibits substantially higher CRBs and MSEs than the CPD-Delay-Aided'' method.} The primary reason, as discussed before, is that the phase of a near-field spherical wavefront varies slowly with distance, making the coherence of near-field steering vectors less sensitive to the variation of distance.
+As a result, it becomes highly challenging to obtain a high-precision estimate of the distance simply from the factor matrix $\hat{\boldsymbol{A}}$, which in turn affects the user localization performance.

 Fig. \ref{mse_crb_position}(b) illustrates the MSEs of estimated user locations versus the number of RF chains.
-We see that the MSE of the ``CPD-based (delay-aided)'' method converges quickly to the CRB, demonstrating that the proposed method can achieve high-accuracy user localization performance even with a relatively small number of RF chains.
+We see that the MSEs of {the proposed CPD-based methods} converge quickly to their CRBs, demonstrating that the proposed method can achieve high-accuracy user localization performance even with a relatively small number of RF chains.

-Fig. \ref{mse_crb_position}(c) depicts the MSEs as a function of the length of the pilot sequence.
-It can be observed that the proposed ``CPD-based (delay-aided)'' method can achieve superior localization performance even when the number of pilot symbols is much less than the number of users.
-This result demonstrates the potential of the proposed method in substantially reducing the training overhead.